luyadev/luya/docs/guide/en/app-module.md

 }
 ```

-> You can use `./vendor/bin/luya module/create` command to build a module quickly.

 Update Config
 -----------------------
 Add the Module to your configuration array (config/prep.php e.g.)

 ```php
 $config = [
     'modules' => [